Are you covering up depression with a smile? Do you feel depressed? Have you ever felt like giving up? You could have the illness known as depression.

 What is your idol?
 What is it you put between you and God?
 Is it seeking possessions, or relationships, or success?

 What has caused you to be depressed?
 What part does God play in your life?
 Is God a part-time God for you, i.e. just on Sundays?
 How often do you think about God during each day?

 These happy faces of the entertainment world, as seen in front of their audience, sell us on their way of life of glamor and success.
-We come to believe there success brought them happiness.
+We come to believe their success brought them happiness.
 This leads many of us to seek this hollow, empty path to happiness.
-Then when we aren't able to reach our self-imposed-expectation level of success and possessions, depression settles over us like a pall.
+Then, when we aren't able to reach our self-imposed-expectation level of success and possessions, depression settles over us like a pall.

 Then we play their game of covering up depression with a smile.

 What about the neighbor next door?
 Do they not do much the same thing?
 They put on a happy face when you see them, tell you all the wonderful things happening in their lives…leaving out all the not so happy things.
 They parade out their new possessions… leaving out the amount of debt to get those possessions.
 This is a classical way of covering up depression.

 What can we do for ourselves and for those around us to enrich our lives and the lives of our neighbors?
 First, have an open heart to God and to those people around you.
 God is always available to us when we seek Him.
 Second, be available to our friends and neighbors, show concern and love.
 Loving our neighbor is one of the most powerful messages God lays out in His word.